-The Southwest Michigan Citizen Planner via Zoom will be held on Tuesday evenings from 6 until 9 p.m.
-EST on the following dates: April 6, 13, 20, 27, May 4, and 11, 2021.
+The Spring 2023 Citizen Planner via Zoom will be held on Tuesdays evenings from 6 until 9 p.m.
+ET on the following dates: May 23, 30, June 6, 13, 20, and 27.
 Classes will be delivered remotely via Zoom video conference.
 This is the Citizen Planner classroom program simply offered in a video conference (i.e. live webinar) format consistent with social distancing policies.
 Participants will need an internet connection, computer or mobile device, and speakers/headset or phone for audio.
 Participant materials will be provided digitally.
 This limited time offer is available at a reduced price of $250 per person (group rate of $225 per person for 4 or more from the same municipality).
 For more information, including a detailed class schedule and fees, please view the Event Flyer below.